 John Miller, Professor of Professional Practice in Art History, joined the faculty of Barnard in 2000.
 Professor Miller is an artist and critic.
 He exhibits his work internationally.
 His criticism typically concerns the role of aesthetics within mass culture.
-In 2012 he had solo shows of his work at Meleksetian Briggs in Los Angeles and Campoli Presti in Paris; in 2015 he had solo shows at Meliksetian Briggs Gallery in Los Angeles and at the Museum im Bellpark in Kriens, Switzerland.
+In 2014 he had solo shows of his work at Meleksetian Briggs in Los Angeles and Campoli Presti in Paris; in 2015 he had solo shows at Meliksetian Briggs Gallery in Los Angeles and at the Museum im Bellpark in Kriens, Switzerland.
 Last year his work was also included in the 33rd Bienal de São Paulo.
 His collaboration with the Danish artist, Nina Beier, titled "Wintry Mix" will be on view at New York University's 80 WSE windows until March 2019.

-Professor Miller's teaching includes undergraduate seminar in art criticism, supervised projects in photography, and the senior visual arts project.
+Professor Miller's teaching includes undergraduate seminar in Art Criticism, Supervised Projects in Photography, and the Senior Independent Projects.